Pocket Pad

 AFTER

-Selecting the recipient first and adding clear visual cues aligned the flow with familiar behaviors and reduced hesitation.
+Selecting the recipient first and adding clear visual cues reduced hesitation and aligned the flow with familiar messaging patterns.

 INSIGHT 3